Find food that fits your pet’s needs

 Find a dog food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

 When you bring home a kitty it can be difficult to choose between wet vs. dry cat food.
-Both are ultimately excellent sources of nutrition if you serve her an appropriate balance, and some pet parents decide to blend the two.
+Both are ultimately excellent sources of nutrition if you serve an appropriate amount, and some pet parents decide to blend the two.
 Of course, each type of food presents its own advantages and disadvantages.
-Here's what you need to know so you can decide what's best for her.
+Here's what you need to know so you can decide what's best for your cat.

 Wet Food: The Upside

 Wet cat food comes in canned, sometimes pre-measured portions that cats love.
 Cats diagnosed with certain medical conditions may also benefit from wet food.
 The higher moisture content in most canned products gives cats with urinary and kidney issues more water, helping to flush urinary crystals more easily and reduce the risk of crystal formation as a result, as well as combating dehydration with kidney issues.
 Wet cat food may be a good way to help your cat stay hydrated if she has other health problems.

 Wet Food: The Downside